gomestai/randomDataGenerator/readme.md

 # Random Data Generator

-This repository contains a random data generator module that can be used to generate various types of random data.
+This package contains a random data generator module that can be used to generate various types of random data.

 ## Installation